-a) Approximately 30 Village Squares will be provided in North Oakville East, and where they are in public ownership, Urban Squares in the Trafalgar Urban Core Area, with the total number related to the ultimate size of individual facilities.
-The exact location and configuration of Village Squares on Figure NOE2 will be established during the preparation of plans of subdivision or other development plans.
-The Town shall carry out a Parks Facilities Distribution Plan as set out in Section 7.7.4.2 to determine the function and facilities which will be developed for each Village Square.
-Where a Village Square is not developed on all or a portion of a particular site, uses permitted in the underlying land use designation on Figure NOE2 shall be permitted.
+a) Approximately 30 Village Squares will be provided in North Oakville East, and where they are in public ownership, Urban Squares in the Trafalgar Urban Core exact location and configuration of Village Squares on Figure NOE2 will be established during the preparation of plans of subdivision or other development plans.
+The Town shall carry out a Parks Facilities Distribution Plan as set out in each Village Square.
+Where a Village Square is not developed on all or a portion of a particular site, uses permitted in the underlying land use designation